Treatment options for laryngeal cancer

 Stage 0 (Tis)

 Tis means tumour in situ.
-The cancer is very early.
+This is a very early stage.
+It may also be called a

 The surgeon usually removes the abnormal area with surgery through the mouth (transoral surgery).